 First and foremost, Grüns is a multivitamin in gummy form, albeit one that costs $59.99 per month.
 As you would expect, Grüns does a thorough job covering many of the key micronutrients found in a typical multivitamin, with 13 vitamins and 8 minerals included.

-In contrast to green powders like Live it Up Super Greens, in which all of the vitamins and minerals are naturally provided by the plant-based ingredients, the micronutrients in Grüns appear to be mainly synthetic and have been added to boost the values on the Supplement Facts.
+In contrast to green powders like Live it Up Super Greens, in which all of the vitamins and minerals are naturally provided by the plant-based ingredients, the micronutrients in Grüns appear to come from fortification rather than solely from whole-food ingredients.
 For example:

 - One packet of Grüns provides exactly 100% of the recommended daily intake of vitamins A, C, D, E, and B-complex.